uss-web-team/common/training/css/css1.md

 ### Media

 By default, your CSS will be used for all [media](http://www.w3.org/TR/CSS2/media.html) in which the HTML is viewed.
 Add a new CSS rule just for the `print` media.
-Remember to use the [appropriate units](http://www.w3.org/Style/Examples/007/units.en.html).
+Remember to use the [recommended units](http://www.w3.org/Style/Examples/007/units.en.html) for each media.

 ### Selectors